sindresorhus/got/documentation/2-options.md

 An object with `http`, `https` and `http2` properties.

 Got will automatically resolve the protocol and use the corresponding agent.
 HTTP/2 uses Got's internal session pool by default.
 Set `http2` to `false` to disable HTTP/2 session pooling for the request. `agent.http2` is only a pooling opt-out flag; custom HTTP/2 agents are not part of the public API.
+When `http2` is enabled, a custom `https` agent makes Got use the native HTTP/1.1 request path because Got's built-in HTTP/2 session pool does not support custom HTTPS agents.

 ```js
 {